| Interface as the Key Category of Computer

 a universal media machine, used not only to author, but also to

+store, distribute and access all media.
 As distribution of all forms of culture becomes computer-based,

 we are increasingly "interfacing" to predominantly cultural